 BNSF 7958 West at the same location.

-Amtrak Southwest Chief running over 2 hours 39 minutes late due to crew issues after last night's late westbound Southwest Chief at County Road 260 MP 383.17.
-We left for Rothville but stopped along one of the roads we took.
+Amtrak Southwest Chief running over 2 hours and 39 minutes late due to crew issues after last night's late westbound Southwest Chief, at County Road 260 MP 383.17.
+We left for Rothville but stopped along one of the roads.

-A field of purple flowers.
-From here we headed over to Rothville Main Street crossing and found a train stopped.
+A field of clover.
+From here we drove over to Rothville Main Street crossing and found a stopped train.

 BNSF 4142 West was stopped because of a red signal here and this location was chosen they would not block Main Street if they had stopped at the signal.